TalalWasim/talalwasim.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am researcher in computer vision, affiliated with the [Intelligent Visual Analytics Lab (IVAL)](https://www.ival-mbzuai.com/) at the [Mohamed Bin Zayed University of Artificial Intelligence](https://mbzuai.ac.ae/).

 ## Research Interests